Brush-Tailed Bettong (Woylie) Fact File

-The dense, long fur covering the body of a brush tailed bettong is grey brown on its back.
+The dense, long fur covering the body of a brush-tailed bettong is grey brown on its back.
 On the underside, their fur is lighter.
 Their hind feet are longer than the length of their head.
 The muzzle and tail lack hair.

-Brush tailed bettongs are omnivores.
+Brush-tailed bettongs are omnivores.
 Their diet consists of roots, legume pods, tubers, bulbs, seeds, insects and carrion.
 Fungi is an important part of their diet.
 They have an important relationship with the fungi spreading its spores throughout the forest.
 Their digestive system is specially developed to digest fungi.
 They have strong front claws to make digging up the fungi easier.

 Most of their water needs are derived from their diet limiting the need to drink water.

-Australia is the native home of the brush tailed bettong.
+Australia is the native home of the brush-tailed bettong.
 Here their range has been significantly reduced.
 Formerly they covered over half the continent ranging across South Australia, Western Australia, New South Wales, Victoria and the Northern Territory.

 Breeding takes place year-round.
 They will only come together for mating.

-Gestation is 21 days at which point the young, which is smaller than a jellybean, blind and furless will climb from the birth canal in to the pouch.
+Gestation is 21 days at which point the young, which is smaller than a jellybean, blind and furless will climb from the birth canal up to the pouch.
 On a rare occasion twins, may be born.

 Following the birth of the juvenile the mother will mate straight away.
 Implantation is delayed meaning that the egg does not begin to develop until four months later when the previous joey vacates the pouch.